MissingRoberto/boom/README.md

 # boom

-Boom is a tool for manipulating bosh manifests
+Boom is a tool for manipulating bosh manifests.
+This tool aims to help not only with the quick modification of manifest, but also to with the maintenance of Bosh configuration.

 ## Installation